ochairo/vanillante/README.md

 ## Architecture

-The project's architecture follows fundamental principles such as Separation of Concerns,
-SOLID Principles, Atomic Design, and Readable Code.
-By adhering to these principles,
-it ensures that applications built with it are straightforward to maintain, scale, adapt, and modify.
+The architecture follows key principles including Separation of Concerns, SOLID Principles, Atomic Design, and prioritizes Readable Code.
+This ensures applications built with it are easy to maintain, scale, adapt, and modify.

 ![architecture](docs/images/architecture.png)